umidjonn11/umidjon/README.md

-# Hi there 👋, I'm Umidjonov Umid
+# Hi there 👋, I'm Umedov Umidjon
 **`Software Engineer | Passionate about Crafting Digital Experiences`**

 ### I'm a backend developer of the digital world.
 There are all coding projects are in progress while I learn the magic of JavaScript...